Agent-Hellboy/gunicorn-prometheus-exporter/docs/components/config/api-reference.md

 # Configuration API Reference

-This document provides detailed API reference for the configuration component using the **singleton pattern**.
+This document provides detailed API reference for the configuration component using the **ConfigManager pattern** with lifecycle management.

 ## Core Classes

 ### ExporterConfig

-Main configuration management class using singleton pattern.
+Main configuration class that holds all configuration properties and settings.

 ```python
 class ExporterConfig: